spencer1911/MCheckerJS/README.md

-# MCheckerJS v2.5 - With a new look ✨
+# MCheckerJS v3.0 - Now with a Torpedo Speed ✨
 Clean proxyless Minecraft Username **Generator** and **Checker**
 <br>